-When run as ddns-confgen, the generated key is accompanied by configuration text and instructions that can be used with nsupdate and named when setting up dynamic DNS, including an example update-policy statement.
+The key name can specified using -k parameter and defaults to ddns-key.
+The generated key is accompanied by configuration text and instructions that can be used with nsupdate and named when setting up dynamic DNS, including an example update-policy statement.
 (This usage is similar to the rndc-confgen command for setting up command-channel security.)

-Note that named itself can configure a local DDNS key for use with nsupdate -1; it does this when a zone is configured with update-policy local;. ddns-confgen is only needed when a more elaborate configuration is required: for instance, if nsupdate is to be used from a remote system.
+Note that named itself can configure a local DDNS key for use with nsupdate -1; it does this when a zone is configured with update-policy local; ddns-configen is only needed when a more elaborate configuration is required: for instance, if nsupdate is to be used from a remote system.

-This option specifies the algorithm to use for the TSIG key.
+- -a algorithm This option specifies the algorithm to use for the TSIG key.
 Available choices are: hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512.
 The default is hmac-sha256.
-Options are case-insensitive, and the "hmac-" prefix may be omitted.

-This option prints a short summary of options and arguments.

--k keyname

-This option specifies the key name of the DDNS authentication key.
+Options are case-insensitive, and the "hmac-" prefix may be omitted. - -h This option prints a short summary of options and arguments. - -k keyname This option specifies the key name of the DDNS authentication key.
 The default is ddns-key when neither the -s nor -z option is specified; otherwise, the default is ddns-key as a separate label followed by the argument of the option, e.g., ddns-key.example.com.
-The key name must have the format of a valid domain name, consisting of letters, digits, hyphens, and periods.

--q(ddns-confgen only)

-This option enables quiet mode, which prints only the key, with no explanatory text or usage examples.
-This is essentially identical to tsig-keygen.
+The key name must have the format of a valid domain name, consisting of letters, digits, hyphens, and periods. - -q This option enables quiet mode, which prints only the key, with no explanatory text or usage examples.
+This is essentially identical to tsiq-keygen. - -s name This option generates a configuration example to allow dynamic updates of a single hostname.

--s name (ddns-confgen only)

-This option generates a configuration example to allow dynamic updates of a single hostname.
 The example named.conf text shows how to set an update policy for the specified name using the "name" nametype.
 The default key name is ddns-key.name.
 Note that the "self" nametype cannot be used, since the name to be updated may differ from the key name.
-This option cannot be used with the -z option.

--z zone (ddns-confgen only)

-This option generates a configuration example to allow dynamic updates of a zone.
-The example named.conf text shows how to set an update policy for the specified zone using the "zonesub" nametype, allowing updates to all subdomain names within that zone.
+This option cannot be used with the -z option. - -z zone This option generates a configuration example to allow dynamic updates of a zone.
+The example named. conf text shows how to set an update policy for the specified zone using the "zonesub" nametype, allowing updates to all subdomain names within that zone.
 This option cannot be used with the -s option.

-nsupdate(1), named.conf(5), named(8), BIND 9 Administrator Reference Manual.
+nsupdate (1), named.conf (5), named (8), BIND 9 Administrator Reference Manual.